department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/README.md

 # VA Online Scheduling
-VA online scheduling (VAOS) is a Veteran-facing healthcare appointment online scheduling tool on VA.gov.
+VA online scheduling (VAOS) is a Veteran-facing healthcare appointment scheduling tool on VA.gov.

 ## About the Product